SaaS Renewal Management

 Frequently Asked Questions

-Churn rate measures the percentage of customers who stop using the service while renewal rate shows the percentage who continue.
-A high churn rate indicates many customers are leaving, whereas a strong renewal rate shows that most are choosing to continue their subscriptions.
+Churn rate tracks the percentage of users who cancel or stop their subscriptions, while renewal rate shows how many choose to continue.
+A high churn rate signals that many customers are leaving, while a strong renewal rate.

 Schedule a free personalized 1:1 demo